About the Program

 All fellows will participate in at least one research project during their fellowship and will be expected to complete the necessary educational sessions prior to the onset of human subjects or animal research.
 Such sessions are offered through the OSU Office of Responsible Research Practices throughout the year.
 Additional coursework in research including biostatistics and clinical trial design are also available, in addition to weekly and quarterly didactics.
 Fellows will be expected to prepare grant applications, submit abstracts for presentation at national and international meetings and compose manuscripts for submission to referred journals.

-Didactics are held at least once a month and include the following topics: physics, instrumentation, safety, acquisition protocols, postprocessing, indications, contraindications, coding and compliance.
-Fellows will attend on-site educational seminars relevant to the areas of training, such as the annual CMR/CT CME Update.
+Didactics are held several times a month and include the following topics: physics, instrumentation, safety, acquisition protocols, postprocessing, indications, contraindications, coding and compliance.
+Fellows will attend on-site educational seminars relevant to the areas of training.
 Fellows will also conduct conferences to demonstrate their understanding of new skills and knowledge and assist in the training of general cardiovascular medicine fellows.
 They will also attend core conferences in cardiovascular medicine.

 Eligibility, Selection and Accreditation